Day 2 | Raederle's Raw Blog

 Effects of Eating Habits

-I recovered from the mishap over a very small portion of 'rice cakes' (which were stale) that Jay found for me to ease my extremely upset stomach.
+I recovered from the mishap over a very small portion of 'rice cakes' (which were stale) that Lytenian found for me to ease my extremely upset stomach.
 I took a probiotic, a peppermint pill (meant to settle the stomach), and an enzyme pill.
 I've felt fine since...
 Mostly.

 I have all sorts of reactions to food which I can trace.
 Back before I quit sugar I used to be able to trace eating it to headaches, joint pain, and lack of energy, all of which make perfect sense if you do the research on the effects of sugar; even natural organic cane sugar.